|Minnesota National Guard Sept. 11, 2001 to Present

 With the prevalence of improvised explosive devices on the roadways in Iraq, the St. Paul-based 133rd Airlift Wing provided critical aerial transportation of people, equipment and materiel throughout the region.

+Minnesota National Guard forces are heavily involved in the “Long War” to this day.
 Current operations have troops deployed for Operation Noble Eagle (Homeland Security) and Operation Enduring Freedom (Afghanistan).

 Minnesota National Guard 1990 – Sept.
 10, 2001